adamsyy/meta-extractor/README.md

 # META EXTRACTOR
-This jave project is used to extract structured metadata from the products collected from different brand websites.
+This java project is used to extract structured metadata from the products collected from different brand websites.
 </br>
 </br>